Instead of leisurely sipping your coffee, you’re hunting down shoes and backpacks. What you really need is a morning routine for school.

 Does this sounds like mornings in your house?
 Your nagging eventually leads to yelling.
 You’re at your wits end and you’re perpetually late.

 There is hope, though.
 This can be more manageable and your children can be more independent.
-You all just need a better morning routine.
+You all just need a better morning routine for school.

 Disclosure: This post may contain affiliate links.
 Read more here.